 Now

-Last updated: April 2025
+Last updated: Mai 2025

 - Preparing for my contribution at the EC2U Student Forum in Coimbra on how techno-solutionism distracts from structural issues - and how local communities can reclaim agency in digital transitions.
+I'll contribute to the discussions on "the role of arts, media and communication".

 - As part of the Local Development Association, we are preparing a LEADER-funded project (EU-funded) to restore and re-map local hiking trails - a blend of environmental regeneration, soft tourism, and community-led land stewardship.